Isle of Man Travel Guide: Manx Electric Railway promotional poster.

 I chose to take the mountain railway which was a smart move as inclement weather moved in over the mountain (a frequent occurrence) during my ascent.
 What started as a fine, sunny day in Laxey turned into a cold, foggy, snowy day once we started climbing up the mountain and what started as a gently breeze soon became a howling gale.

-Conditions on the summit were bleak indeed!
+Conditions on the summit of Mt.
+Snaefell were bleak indeed!

 The only place where you can see all of the UK